August 2

 - Rangers pitcher Bobby Witt ties the major-league record by striking out four consecutive Orioles in the 2nd inning of a 5 - 2 win.
 Witt finishes the game with 11 strikeouts.

-- Eric Davis becomes the 7th player in major league history to hit 30 home runs and steal 30 bases in one season by drilling his 30th homer in the bottom of the 11th to give the Reds a 5 - 4 win over the Giants.
+- Eric Davis becomes the seventh player in major league history to hit 30 home runs and steal 30 bases in one season by drilling his 30th homer in the bottom of the 11th to give the Reds a 5 - 4 win over the Giants.

-- 1990 - Yankees rookie Kevin Maas hits his 10th home run in just 77 at bats, the fastest any player has ever reached that mark.
+- 1990 - Yankees rookie Kevin Maas hits his tenth home run in just 77 at bats, the fastest any player has ever reached that mark.
 But the Yanks lose to Detroit, 6 - 5, in 11 innings.

 - 1991: